lateral-gug/chisim/README.md

 # chisim
-Graphic confront of the chi square and Gaussian distribution.
+Graphic comparison of the chi square and Gaussian distributions.